ADA f English, German, Polish, Hungarian, Italian, Finnish, Ancient GermanicOriginally a short form of Germanic names such as

 "valley with steep sides" in Old English.
 Sheldon is the name of several locations in England.

-SORREL f English (Rare)From the name of the sour tasting plant, which may ultimately derive from Germanic
+Sorrel f English (Rare)From the name of the sour tasting plant, derived from Old French

 Στέφανος (Stephanos) meaning